fpdotmonkey/online-task-management/OnlineTaskManagement.md

 A common question that I've been hearing since people started to realize that this season would be remote is *how are we going to build a robot?*  How do you design and build a thing when you can't be in the same room as the other people designing and building it?

-Broadly, it comes down to three things: communication, documentation, and compassion.
+Well, I'll share with you a few tools that I've used to do distributed development on the Tetra Ventilator Splitter, but broadly it comes down to three things: communication, documentation, and compassion.

 Before the quarantine, communication was relatively easy.
 You would show up to your team meetings and talk about what needs to be done on the robot.
 The only work you needed to do for communication was to set a time and place for the meeting.
 Given the Safer at Home order, this isn't possible.
 A team member a mile away may as well be 1,000 miles away.
 Most of you have probably found ways to communicate with others in the last 6 months, so you might be able to find a time and place to meet, but conveying information over a call is much harder than face-to-face.
 You can't read body language as well, people's mics cut in and out, and showing things to your teammates like parts that you have made is awkward and frustrating.
 So to develop a communication strategy that acknowledges and attempts to overcome those difficulties is incredibly important.